tanya044/Sudoku/graphcoloring.md

 4. Remove colored vertices from the list and repeat the process until all vertices are colored.

+Contraction algo:
+1. Select the vertex of maximum degree V.

+2. Find the set of non-adjacent vertices to V.

+3. From this set select the vertex Y of maximum common vertices with V.

+4. Contract Y into V to be colored with the same color.

+5. Remove Y from the set and repeat steps 3-5 until the list is empty.

+6 .Remove vertex V from the graph

+7. Repeat steps 1-6 until the resulting graph has all contracted nodes adjacent to each other.

 In my implementation, I choose a greedy coloring algorithm with some modifications as proposed in the paper by Dr. Hussein Al-Omari and Khair Eddin Sabri published in the American Journal of Mathematics and Statistics.